 - Increasing episodes of chest pain

-- Prolonged pain in the upper abdomen
+- Continued pain in the upper belly area (abdomen)

 - Shortness of breath